 - 1. Annual leave is leave with pay that is granted at the following rates. - 2.
-Annual leave is leave with pay that is accumulated by the employee at a variable rate depending on length of service.
-Total number of years will be calculated from the date of hire until the milestone is reached.
+Annual leave is leave with pay that is accumulated by the employee at a variable rate depending on the length of service.
+The total number of years will be calculated from the date of hire until the milestone is reached.
 The years of service must be continuous.

 Administration Leave Earned Annually

 1 st year 80 hrs.

 2 nd year 120 hrs.

-40 hour employee serving as librarian Leave Earned Annually
+Managers & Department Heads Leave Earned Annually

 1 st year 80 hrs.

+3 rd year 120 hrs.

+40-hour employee serving as librarian Leave Earned Annually

+1 st year 80 hrs.

 5 th year 120 hrs.

-40 hour paraprofessional employee Leave Earned Annually
+40-hour paraprofessional employee Leave Earned Annually

 1 st year 80 hrs.

 7 th year 120 hrs.

-20 hour part-time employee Leave Earned Annually
+20-hour part-time employee Leave Earned Annually

 1 st year 40 hrs.

+7 th year 60 hrs.

 - 3. Annual leave is credited to each employee at the beginning of each fiscal year on January 1st.
 Additional vacation allowance based on the years of employment will be awarded on the employee's anniversary date. - 4.
-A new employee may not take any annual leave (vacation time) until it is awarded to him/her at one-year employment anniversary with the library.
-Emergency situations will be reviewed by the library administration on a case-by-case basis; leave without pay may be allowed.
+Annual leave is awarded to new employees after a six-month (6) introductory/probationary period at the following rate: